programminghistorian/jekyll/en/lessons/interactive-visualization-with-plotly.md

 ### They're All Objects!
 Data Structure of Plotly Graph Objects

-As mentioned in the introduction to this tutorial, all Plotly Express figures are actually Graph Objects 'under the hood'.
+As mentioned in the introduction to this lesson, all Plotly Express figures are actually Graph Objects 'under the hood'.
 This means that, when you create a figure using `plotly.px`, you are creating an instance of a Graph Object.

 This becomes evident if we call the `type` function on the `fig` variable: